External Counter-Pulsation (ECP)

-ECP Therapy is an outpatient treatment for angina and heart failure.
-Treatments are usually given for an hour each day, five days a week, for a total of 35 hours.
-During the treatment, you lie on a comfortable treatment table with large blood pressure-like cuffs wrapped around your legs and buttocks.
+ECP Therapy is an outpatient procedure for angina and heart failure.
+Therapies are usually given for an hour each day, five days a week, for a total of 35 hours.
+During the session, the client will lie on a comfortable therapy bed with large blood pressure-like cuffs wrapped around the legs and buttocks.
 These cuffs inflate and deflate at specific times between your heart beats.
-A continuous electrocardiogram (ECG) is used to set the timing so the cuffs in ate while the heart is at rest, when it normally gets its supply of blood and oxygen.
+A continuous electrocardiogram (ECG) is used to set the timing so the cuffs inflate while the heart is at rest, when it normally gets its supply of blood and oxygen.
 The cuffs deflate at the end of that rest period, just before the next heartbeat.
 The special sensor applied to your finger checks the oxygen level in your blood and monitors the pressure waves created by the cuff inflations and deflations.

 <SIGN UP HERE FOR YOUR FIRST 5 SESSIONS>